 Later that year, my travels in India lead me to a beloved teacher, Neelam, of the Ramana Maharishi lineage.
 Neelam was integral in awakening me to the unity of all life and the Divine Source as a loving consciousness available to us in every moment.
 I learned the art of sitting meditation, and discovered that I was much better at meditating when I combined it with movement!

 In 1999, I was living in West Africa and studying traditional dances.
-I was recognized by the Ashante tribe as a Spirit Dancer, one who can dance into trance to communicate with the ancestors and channel healing energy.
-The neighboring villagers there sent for a renowned Spirit Dancer to train me in the art.
+I was recognized by locals as a Spirit Dancer, one who can dance into trance to communicate with the ancestors and channel healing energy.
 I also studied ceremonial West African drumming with master drummer, Clemente Abrokwaa, an Ashante elder.
-He helped me to deeply understand rhythm in prayer and the importance of combining drumming and dancing in ceremony.
+He helped me to deeply feel rhythm and the importance of combining drumming and dancing in ceremony.

 I moved to the Appalachian mountains of North Carolina in 2001, where I studied intensively with medicine woman Sally Perry (She Who Dances).
 With Sally, I did years of drumming and dancing in Native American style ceremonial dances.
 I also received the tremendous blessing of joining in ceremony with Joseph Rael (Beautiful Painted Arrow), a shaman of the Pueblo and Ute tribes.

 In 2002, I dove deeply into the art of belly dance, studying with Mizilca who patiently taught me the correct posture and fundamental movements to release energetic blockages and cultivate healing ~ transforming ourselves simultaneously on the physical, mental and spiritual levels.